Field Trips

 When are field trips offered?

-Field trips take place completely outdoors, and are offered during the fall (September-November) and spring (March-June).
-In the winter, we offer virtual field trips.
+Field trips take place completely outdoors, and are offered year-round.
+We also offer virtual field trips.

 How do I request a tour?